SFDO-Community-Sprints/Admin-Skills-and-Nonprofit-Salesforce-Teams/README.md

 Admin Skills and Nonprofit Salesforce Team Roles

 ### Project Theme
-Develop models for Salesforce team structures within nonprofit organizations.
-Catalog resources for effective CRM leadership in nonprofits beyond what is covered within certification materials.
-For use by Salesforce Administrators, C-Level Nonprofit Executives, and SI Partners.

-### Project Vertical
+Supporting admins + their supervisors in forming strong Salesforce teams.
+We're currently generating and collating best practice documentation on soft skills related to this role.

-Nonprofits + staffing.
-(But almost all of what we're working on could be extrapolated to any Salesforce team environment, it's just that we are aiming to write from a nonprofit-specific lens to be most helpful to our community.)
+Almost all of what we're working on could be extrapolated to any Salesforce team environment, it's just that we are aiming to write from a nonprofit-specific lens to be most helpful to our community.

 ### Hub Group Link
 https://powerofus.force.com/s/group/0F91E000000brOySAI/admin-skills-nonprofit-salesforce-team

+### March 31-April 1 Sprint Project Team Accomplishments
+* Added language on documentation and requirements gathering in the [Admin Soft Skills doc](https://docs.google.com/document/d/1Zm7H5ItAS-UZC8IVvlzNYG_ZV3QXkP4FAC-C9IILP4Q/edit)
+* Added a new section on the role and mindset of the Product Owner to the above doc

+### Future Contributions Requested
+* Pick other sections in the soft skills doc and add content
+* Help carry this doc to be ready to be published in the near future!

-### Current Project Team
+### March 31-April 1 Sprint Project Team
 Full Name | Team Role | Github Username
 ------------ | ------------- | ------------- |
 Sam Adiv | Group Leader | [samueladiv](https://github.com/samueladiv)